Researching the politics of development

 Bebbington, A. with Gafaru, A.-G., Hinfelaar, M., Humphreys Bebbington, D. and Sanborn, C. (2017).
 ‘Political settlements and the governance of extractive industry: A comparative analysis of the longue durée in Africa and Latin America‘, ESID Working Paper No. 81.
 Manchester.

 Other recent publications

-‘Consulta Previa: Peru‘, Americas Quarterly Working Paper, 2014 (with Alvaro Paredes).
+Sanborn, C. and Paredes, A. (2014).
+‘Consulta Previa: Peru‘, Americas Quarterly Working Paper, Spring.